 - Headquarters: United States

-- Anthropic: It offers a safety-focused LLMs (Claude), attracting massive cloud-provider investments.
+- Anthropic: It offers a safety-focused LLMs (Claude) with integrated monitoring and governance, attracting massive cloud-provider investments.

 - Funding: $67.3B